Jordan Kimball & Demi Burnett Roast Their ‘Bachelor In Paradise’ Co-Stars In Hilarious Scene No One Saw Coming

-Bachelor in Paradise has a new couple—and it has nothing to do with romance.
+Bachelor in Paradise has a new couple, and it has nothing to do with romance.
 On the most recent episode of the ABC dating show, franchise stars Jordan Kimball and Demi Burnett teamed up to deliver zingers as their co-stars paraded across the beach, and it was nothing short of hilarious.

-The unlikely Bachelor in Paradise duo bounced one-liners off of each other to offers some much-needed comic relief from Caelynn’s constant crying and the Dylan-Hannah-Blake triangle.
+The unlikely Bachelor in Paradise duo bounced one-liners off of each other to offer some much-needed comic relief from Caelynn’s constant crying and the Dylan-Hannah-Blake triangle.

 In the hilarious scene, which you can see below, Demi announces that she and Jordan are the show’s “new dynamic duo.”
 The two then proceed to rip their co-stars.
 It starts as Jordan says Clay Harbor is “the nicest guy,” but adds, “God bless him, have some swag.”
 Demi proceeds to diss Clay’s white shoes as he walks on the sand.